SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0-bundle/applications-10-17-0-364.md

 <tr>
 <td>Cockpit</td>
 <td>An issue with module federation has been fixed.
-If the shell application was built on a windows machine the modules have not been shared properly between shell and plugin.</td>
+If the shell application was built on a Windows machine the modules have not been shared properly between shell and plugin.</td>

 <td>MTM-56213</td>
 <td>10.17.0.360</td>
 <td>UI</td>